cetz-package/cetz/src/draw/shapes.typ

 ///   #show-parameter-block("mode", ("string",), [The options are: "OPEN" no additional lines are drawn so just the arc is shown; "CLOSE" a line is drawn from the start to the end of the arc creating a circular segment; "PIE" lines are drawn from the start and end of the arc to the origin creating a circular sector.], default: "OPEN")
 ///   #show-parameter-block("update-position", ("bool",), [Update the current canvas position to the arc's end point (anchor `"arc-end"`).
 ///     This overrides the default of `true`, that allows chaining of (arc) elements.], default: true)
+///   #show-parameter-block("rotation", ("angle",), [The angle to rotate the ellipse by before calculating the arc.], default: 0deg)
 ///
 /// = Anchors
 ///   Supports compass, distance anchors, plus angle anchors if mode is "PIE"